 - Make sure you have appropriate communication and emergency communication equipment.

-- Try to pick an area that has good phone reception but if this is not possible you may need to consider some alternative communication devices such as a UHF hand held radio, a SPOT or EPIRB safety device or even a Satellite phone, all of which can be available for hire from most good communications stores or some ranger stations.
+- Try to pick an area that has good phone reception but if this is not possible you may need to consider some alternative communication devices such as a UHF handheld radio, a SPOT or EPIRB safety device or even a Satellite phone, all of which can be available for hire from most good communications stores or some ranger stations.

 Record your experience.

-One of the main reasons for going hiking in the first place is to head out and to see some amazing scenery and visit those special places that only those few people that dare to venture out in to the wild on foot get to see.
+One of the main reasons for going hiking in the first place is to head out and to see some amazing scenery and visit those special places that only those few people that dare to venture out into the wild on foot get to see.
 So take a camera to capture those beautiful scenes to share with your friends and family when you get home.

-Practise minimal impact hiking
+Practice minimal impact hiking

 Quite simply, this embraces the concept of “take only pictures and leave only footprints”.

 - No, the animals will not enjoy your scraps, and the scraps will not just rot away.
-In fact some native animals can develop some horrible diseases from eating food that is not part of their intended diet.
+In fact, some native animals can develop some horrible diseases from eating food that is not part of their intended diet.

-- This also extends to going to the toilet… some areas actually require you to carry out your "droppings" so when you are planning your first hike, it can be a good idea to stick to an area that has toilets at the camp ground.
+- This also extends to going to the toilet… some areas actually require you to carry out your “droppings” so when you are planning your first hike, it can be a good idea to stick to an area that has toilets at the campground.

 - If nature does call along the trail, make sure you go at least 100m from any stream or waterway and that you dig a hole at least 15cm deep.
 EVERYTHING should be buried completely.

-So what are you waiting for, get geared up and head out there.
+So what are you waiting for, get geared up and head out there!
 Visit Snowys.com.au for all the basics you need to head off on your first overnight adventure.
 Keep exploring the Snowys Blog for more articles that will answer your questions to help get you on your way to preparing for an overnight hike.